-2) Keeping up with all the legal issues and requirements– Employers need help unwinding some of that red tape!
+There are thousands of legal issues and requirements that employers must navigate – they need help unwinding some of that red tape!

-Suggested action: Hire an experienced firm to help you understand these issues.
-Especially, if you are a small company, using a professional service firm can add real value and keep you out of court.
+Suggested action: Hire an experienced HR firm to help you understand these issues.
+Especially if you are a small company, using a professional firm can add real value and keep you out of court!
 Make sure you have Employment Practices Liability Insurance.
 This insurance will help you through most litigation with employees or other third parties.

 There is a lot of uncertainty surrounding health care reform for small businesses.
 Small business owners need to prepare for the upcoming changes and make decisions that are best for their business.
 However, it requires a great deal of time to understand the implications of healthcare reform.

-Suggested action: Hire a qualified insurance broker to help you manage and understand all the issues.
+Suggested action: Hire a qualified insurance broker to help you manage and understand all of the issues regarding these matters.
 It should not actually cost you anything as the broker is paid by commissions.

-4) To Social Network or Not– Should companies use social media as part of their marketing program?
+Should companies use social media as part of their marketing program?
 The short answer is an emphatic “yes”!
 However, it is important to carefully consider how to approach this area of your marketing strategy to protect your business.

-Suggested action: The challenge for small business is, “Where do we start?”
-We suggest you get a feel for the audience who are using these platforms and choose the platform which best describes your primary customer.
+Suggested action: The challenge for small businesses is, “Where do we start?”
+We suggest you get a feel for the audience you are hoping to reach and choose the social media platform that best describes your primary customer.
 There are marketing firms that are very knowledgeable about social media, and usually for a small fee can help you get started.